 Subjects in this study will have inadequately controlled, severe asthma requiring therapy outlined in GINA Step 4 or Step 5.
 Severe asthma is asthma that requires high intensity treatment (eg, GINA Step 4 and Step 5) to maintain good control, or where good control is not achieved despite high intensity treatment (GINA, 2012).
 In this study, all subjects will receive stable background asthma therapy of medium- or high-dose ICS and LABA, with or without additional asthma controller medications (LTRA, LAMA, cromones, theophylline, and/or maintenance OCS) that is consistent with GINA Step 4 and Step 5.
-For this study, subjects are required to be on medium- or high-dose ICS/LABA for at least a year, have a history of at least 2 documented asthma exacerbation events within a year prior to entering the study, and continue to exhibit asthma symptoms consistent with partially controlled or uncontrolled asthma according to GINA guidelines (GINA, 2012, ie, inadequate control).
-This duration of asthma treatment requirement increases the likelihood that those subjects that have not been given adequate time for treatment to work and those that have been undertreated will be eliminated from participation in the study.
+For this study, subjects are required to be on medium- or high-dose ICS/LABA for at least a year, have a history of at least 2 documented asthma exacerbation events or at least 1 severe asthma exacerbation resulting in hospitalization (admission to the hospital for at least 24 hours) within a year prior to entering the study, and continue to exhibit asthma symptoms consistent with partially controlled or uncontrolled asthma according to GINA guidelines (GINA, 2012, ie, inadequate control).
+This duration of asthma treatment requirement increases the likelihood that those subjects that have not been given adequate time for treatment to work and those that have been under-treated will be eliminated from participation in the study.
 This population also represents those with the greatest unmet medical need in this disease.
 Although treatment with omalizumab (anti-IgE, Xolair®) is consistent with GINA Step 5 treatment guidelines, subjects on omalizumab will be excluded from this study.
-The risks of combining omalizumab with

-MEDI9929 MEDI9929 are unknown.
+The risks of combining omalizumab with MEDI9929 are unknown.
 Subjects on maintenance OCS, in addition to ICS and LABA are eligible to be enrolled in the study.

-Subjects will be stratified by ICS dose level (medium or high) at randomization to ensure that least 40% of subjects will be taking high-dose ICS, and these subjects will be dispersed across treatment groups.
+Subjects will be stratified by ICS dose level (medium or high) at randomization to ensure that at least 40% of subjects will be taking high-dose ICS, and these subjects will be dispersed across treatment groups.
 Subjects taking maintenance OCS will be automatically assigned to the high-dose stratum.
 A minimum of 40% of subjects is needed for subgroup analysis to see if there is a difference in treatment effect based upon ICS dose, and because currently only patients on high-dose ICS and/or maintenance OCS are eligible to receive biologic therapy in some countries.